 "Food manufacturers know what they're putting into our food and drinks – and we should know too.
 Given the success of added sugar labelling overseas, we know that added sugar labelling can work in Australia," says Linda Przhedetsky, CHOICE's food policy adviser.

 "Added sugar labelling has been on the table for years, and it's time for food ministers to take action.
 This important public health initiative will help people make informed decisions in the supermarket, and easily identify healthier options."

 5. CHOICE is campaigning for added sugar labelling in Australia

-We want people to be able to clearly identify how much sugar is in their food and drinks so they can make healthier choices, so we're lobbying for changes to the way added sugars are labelled on foods.
+We want people to be able to clearly identify how much sugar is in what they eat and drink so they can make healthier choices, so we're lobbying for changes to the way added sugars are labelled on foods.

-To find out more, check out our campaign to take action on added sugar labelling.
+To find out more, check out our campaign for fairer food and drink labelling.